vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-three.md

 Additionally, I also thought about creating a different type of chart with the data provided.
 Perhaps a table would have been best.
 I experimented with this in Tableau but ultimately decided to lean into how people think and use a bar chart to show the change year over year to respect convention (Good Charts Workbook, page 48).

-Initial Sketches
+**Initial Sketches**
-My initial sketch included an end-user projected spend cost in billions, showing just a simple diagram like this.
+My initial sketch included an end-user projected spend cost in billions, showing just a simple diagram as shown below.
 My thought process in presenting the information this way was to just have a sticker shock value standing out for cloud spend in 2025.
-What I found was that the second graph showing the comparison of 2024 and 2025 told a better story because you can see the different types of cloud costs versus the orginal seen below:
+What I found was that the second graph showing the comparison of 2024 and 2025 told a better story because you can see the different types of cloud costs versus the orginal which does not tell us much apart from the exorbitant spend:

 <div class='tableauPlaceholder' id='viz1740777318679' style='position: relative'><noscript><a href='#'><img alt='Gartner Worldwide Public Cloud End-User Projected 2025 Spending (In Billions)  ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Ga&#47;GartnerCloudEnd-UserProjectedSpendinginBillions&#47;Sheet1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='GartnerCloudEnd-UserProjectedSpendinginBillions&#47;Sheet1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Ga&#47;GartnerCloudEnd-UserProjectedSpendinginBillions&#47;Sheet1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /></object></div>
 <script type='text/javascript'>